polybase/polybase-db-docs/docs/collection.md

 You must create a collection before adding data to Polybase.

 Collections (aka database tables) define the fields and rules for a collection of records.
 All records created by a collection are guaranteed to follow the rules of that collection.
-This is in contrast to other smart collection languages, where only a single record can be associated with a collection.
+This is in contrast to other smart contract languages, where only a single record can be associated with a collection.

 Each Polybase record within a collection has its own unique identifier `id`.